 But a beautiful setting is not enough to make a Star, fortunately, this ultra-pretty restaurant delivers on the food front too with High-end Sushi and Japanese cuisine.
 While the Sushi is fantastic, some of the best In the City, it’s the other dishes that stand out at Mizumi.

-The Teppan/OMAKASE Menu is the way to go, offering 6 courses with your choice of Entree, prices for this range from $98 – $158 or more if you opt for Kobe or Hokkaido Snow beef which is charges at $75/55 per ounce!
+The Teppan/OMAKASE Menu is the way to go, offering 6 courses with your choice of Entree, prices for this range from $98 – $158 or more if you opt for Kobe or Hokkaido Snow beef which is charged at $75/55 per ounce!

 Everything about Mizuma screams Michelin Star, possibly even two, the restaurant opened too late to make the guide but regularly wins alternate awards (Forbes 4 star).
 We are certain this restaurant would make the grade if the guide ever returns, but more importantly, you are guaranteed an absolutely stunning meal!